krystinli/code_snippet_collection/Python_Functions/class_objects.md

 ## Class and Objects
 Python is an object oriented programming language.
-Almost everything in Python is an object.
+Almost everything in Python is an object. <br />

-If you want to create your own type of object, you first need to define what methods it has and what data it can hold.
-This blueprint is called a class.
+- A class is a blueprint for an object.
+- An object is always an instance of a class.
+One class can have many instances.
 - Use the `__init__()` function to assign values to object properties.
 The __init__() function is called automatically every time the class is being used to create a new object.
 - The `self` parameter is a reference to the current instance of the class, used to access variables that belongs to the class; it has to be the first parameter of any function in the class.